breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## λ-calculus

-So far, the languages we have seen are capable of generating arithmetic expressions, but cannot by themselves perform arithmetic, since we cannot bind variables to values.
+So far, the languages we have seen are capable of generating and simplifying arithmetic expressions, but cannot by themselves perform arithmetic, since they cannot encode arbitrary numbers.
 We will now consider a language which can:

 ```
 expr → var | func | appl